 3 The meaning of laws is embedded in precedent of how they have been applied before and cannot be removed from this precedent.
 Common law is not rigidly tied to statutes ― we are able to understand a system of law without statutes.
 If a judge or a legislator ad hoc tried switching the punishment for ‘murder’ to ones that that normally falls under ‘theft’ ― we would still understand that a murder is not a theft as there would be lack of precedent for such an application of the law in the past.
 The meaning of the law does not come from codified statutes, but its proper usage can still be something much more exact.

-4 A word ― or a law ― that is trying to convey a meaning that jumps too far from past practice is incoherent and is not being used properly.
+4 A word ― or a law ― that is trying to convey a meaning that jumps sufficiently far from common practice is incoherent and is not being used properly.
 The meaning of any piece of text is embedded into the history of the surrounding language, broader history itself, and cannot be removed from this history to be independently analyzed or molded.
 An English dictionary or law book so aids in the discovering rather than the defining the correct use of words or the law.
 There is no Académie Française for the English.